Beaconsys/Beacon/data/README.rst

 Step to obtain the data:

 - We put open source data on cloud
-- We share the `link here <https://pan.baidu.com/s/1TasclvmkpqPDHmTTkKMFiQ>`_
+- We share the link here
-- Anyone can obtian these data by fetchCode 8pja
+- Anyone can obtian these data by access the `link here <https://pan.baidu.com/s/1TasclvmkpqPDHmTTkKMFiQ>`_ with fetchCode 8pja

 We are now peaparing data and will open source gradually.